 An attacker can make their phone number appear legitimate by ID spoofing; a technique that manipulates caller IDs to appear authentic.
 This is way more viable than email phishing since many such calls can be made simultaneously using VoIP.
 There are multiple ways they could get you to succumb to their pretentions.

 They would pretend to be a representative from your bank or the government.
 A master at his game can easily gain your trust over the phone.
 With the information you have innocently shared with them, attackers can carry out crimes like identity theft and robberies.

 Technology has surely made lives easy for us.
-A cashless economy and trouble-free access to nearly everything are all admirable changes brought about by it.
 Alongside such boons are the huge pitfalls that one could fall into.
 One of such potential risks is vishing.
 Therefore, it is important to be able to avoid such scams.
 Here are ways in which you can prevent visher threats by recognizing them.